kubos5/omarchy-drawer/README.md

 Container widgets that paint *many* buttons (the system tray, workspaces, indicators) degrade: the row shows and forwards to the first of those buttons only, so they are better left in the bar.

 Editing `Model.js` needs a full `omarchy restart shell`; QML under `~/.config/omarchy/plugins/` hot-reloads, but an imported `.js` library stays cached, and a hot reload also leaves the old `IpcHandler` registered.

+## Transparency

+Generative AI was used during the creation of this plugin.
+All of the code was still verified by me.